Spiritual blindness

 If I had cherished sin in my heart, the Lord would not have listened; but God has surely listened and heard my voice in prayer (Psa 66:189).

-Peter tells us that if a husband doesn't treat his wife correctly, his prayers will be hindered (1Pe 3:7).
-The Greek verb means to cut off, or to cut down [1].
-Not treating our wives with consideration and respect (which is only one instance of sin) can cause our prayers to be ignored by God.
+Peter tells us that if a husband does not treat his wife with consideration and respect, his prayers could be hindered (1Pe 3:7).
+The Greek verb means to hinder, stop, impede progress.
+Not treating our wives correctly (which is only one example of sin) can cause our prayers to be unheard by God.
 Why?
 Because he doesn't listen to sinners.

 Born blind and deaf

-The man who had been healed said that no one had heard of opening the eyes of a man born blind.
-That was perfectly true; no human being can do that.
-However, the healing had spiritual significance because everyone on the face of the earth is born spiritually blind and only God, our creator, can open our eyes so we can see.
+The man who had been healed said that no one had ever heard of opening the eyes of someone born blind.
+That was true; only God can do that.
+However, the healing had spiritual significance, because everyone on the face of the earth is born spiritually blind, and only Jesus, our creator, can open our spiritual eyes so we can see.

 The same is true with respect to spiritual deafness.
-All of us are born spiritually deafwe lack the ability to hear and understand spiritual truthand only God, our creator, can change that.
+All of us are born spiritually deafwe lack the ability to hear and understand spiritual truthand only Jesus, our creator, can open our spiritual ears so we can hear.

-When John Newton said that once he had been blind but now he could see, he wasn't referring to physical blindness.
-John Newton had never been physically blind, he was referring to spiritual blindness: the inability to see and understand spiritual truthespecially the truth that he was a sinner, and that Jesus had died for his sins.
+When John Newton said that once he had been blind but now he could see, he wasn't referring to physical blindness; he had never been physically blind.
+He was referring to spiritual blindnessthe inability to see and understand spiritual truth, especially the truth that he was a sinner, and that Jesus had died for his sins.

 Jesus spoke about spiritual blindness after healing the man: